BuomYian/50-Projects-in-50-days/Day-03_rotating_navigattion/README.md

-This project is more of css transform and transilation
+This project is more of css transformations and transilations